Dialogue is a literary device that is commonly used to create a more engaging narrative.

-2) Short stories – These types of stories usually focus on a single event or issue that has happened recently or sometime in the past.
-Most short stories contain lots of dialogue because they describe what happened from
+2. Short stories – These types of stories usually focus on a single event or issue that has happened recently or sometime in the past.
+Most short stories contain lots of dialogue because they describe what happened.

 Dialogue In Shakespeare’s Othello

 In Shakespeare’s Othello, much of the drama and tension result from the rivalries and conflicts between different characters.
 One way to build dramatic tension is through dialogue, letting your characters express their desires and fears.

 In Othello, these tensions are often reflected in the contrasting styles of dialogue.
 Iago’s speeches are often written in prose, while Desdemona’s and Cassio’s speeches are always written in verse.